To make sure that living expenses and emergency funds are line items in your business plan.

 Always presume that the enemy has dangerous designs and always be forehanded with the remedy.
 But do not let these calculations make you timid.

-Frederick The Great If you get up one more time than you fall, you will make it through.
+If you get up one more time than you fall, you will make it through.

 Chinese Proverb